tomsaleeba/js-string-literal-breaker/README.md

 a vimscript n00b so if that bit looks wrong, it probably is.

 ## What is it?
-Have you been edited JS code and you have really long string literals that you wished would be automatically broken and wrapped to fit your line length?
-Me too, and that's what this module tries to achieve.
+Have you been editing JS code and you have really long string literals that you wished would be automatically broken and wrapped to fit your line length?
+Me too, and I thought there would already be something does it that.
+I couldn't find it.
+So that's what this module tries to achieve.

 There's a relevant question on StackExchange: https://vi.stackexchange.com/questions/15764/how-to-format-quotes-so-that-vim-breaks-long-lines-into-multiple-quotes-on-mult